introproventures/graphql-jpa-query/README.md

 Queries
 --------------
-This library will wrap each entity into two query fields:
-Each model (say Human or Droid - see tests) will have two representations in the generated schema:
+This library will wrap each entity into two query fields for each entity model (say Human or Droid - see tests) will have two representations in the generated schema:

-- One that models the Entities directly using singular form, i.e. Human or Droid to get single instance by id.
+- One that models the Entity directly using singular form, i.e. Human or Droid to get single instance by id.
-- One that wraps the Entity in a pagable request with where criteria expression using Entity pluralized form, i.e. Humans or Droids
+- One that wraps the Entity in a pagable query request with where criteria expression using Entity pluralized form, i.e. Humans or Droids

 Singular Query Wrapper
 --------------